PoCInnovation/Workshops/software/18.Kafka/README.md

 ### :heavy_check_mark: **Validation**:

-Run `docker-compose up --build`, wait 30 seconds and in a new terminal run `docker-compose logs kafka | grep -i started`.
+Run `docker-compose up --build -d`, wait 30 seconds and in a new terminal run `docker-compose logs kafka | grep -i started`.
 It should print:
 ```shell